 The Boukrania are up!

 For those who don't know the story: Boukrania (ox-skulls left over from sacrifice, with a cornucopia-type garland strung between them) are a common artistic theme in Roman art (see the attached image of what the inside of the Ara Pacis in Rome would have looked like painted.
 Looking at this, I realize that we need to add some ribbons to the horns and somehow make them flutter on the wall.
 We're on it.).
-So, one day, Calix O'Hara '17 (Classical Civilization and History, completing a research Fulbright in Belgium) says "My uncle has a slaughterhous, I bet he could get us some ox-heads."
+So, one day, Calix O'Hara '17 (Classical Civilization and History, Fulbright Research scholar in Belgium)) says "My uncle has a slaughterhous, I bet he could get us some ox-heads."
 And we say, "Okay."
 So Calix has two ox-heads shipped to the Loyola postoffice, where they arrive in boxes that are kind of drippy and smelly (yikes!).
 They were then shipped off to Dave Rivers in Biology who works on necrophagous flies, that is, flies that eat corpses and dead animals.
 The skulls lived on the roof of the biology building for about a year as Dr. Rivers's flies did their work.
 Then another year in the sun, drying out.
-Finally, Kelly Mueller '18 (Classics, just starting a HS Ph.D at Indiana University.
-Hi, Kelly! ) and some other majors shellacked the skulls and gilded the horns and figured out where they should go in the lounge.
-One picture shows Kelly and Santino Casola '21 working that out.
+Finally, Kelly Mueller '18 (Classics, Ph.D. student in HS at Indiana University) and some other majors shellacked the skulls and gilded the horns and figured out where they should go in the lounge.
+One picture shows Kelly and Santino Casola '21 (Classics, J.D. student at Cardozo School of Law) working that out.
 Maintenance has just hung them on the walls, and they are a fine, fine addition to the Classics lounge.